 Positions taken in the futures markets are not normally held to maturity but are instead liquidated through offsetting transactions (same exchange, underlying security or index, and delivery months) that may result in a profit or a loss.
 While futures contracts on securities, currency or commodities will usually be liquidated in this manner, the Fund may instead make, or take, delivery of the underlying securities, currency or commodities whenever it appears economically advantageous to do so.
 A clearing corporation associated with the exchange on which futures contracts are traded guarantees that, if still open, the sale or purchase will be performed on the settlement date.
-The Fund may suffer losses if it is unable to close out its position because of an illiquid secondary market and there is no assurance that a portfolio manager will be able to close out its position when the Subadvisor and/or Advisor, as applicable considers it appropriate or desirable to do so.
+The Fund may suffer losses if it is unable to close out its position because of an illiquid secondary market and there is no assurance that a portfolio manager will be able to close out its position when the Advisor considers it appropriate or desirable to do so.
 In the event of adverse price movements, the Fund may be required to continue making daily cash payments to maintain its required margin.
-If the Fund has insufficient cash, it may have to sell portfolio securities to meet daily margin requirements at a time when the Subadvisor and/or Advisor, as applicable would not otherwise elect to do so.
+If the Fund has insufficient cash, it may have to sell portfolio securities to meet daily margin requirements at a time when the Advisor would not otherwise elect to do so.
 In addition, the Fund may be required to deliver or take delivery of instruments underlying futures contracts it holds.